-Michael: I think the knowledge that most people living with MS continue to work is very comforting for many people.
-Many times, the assumption is that people with MS do not work because they are totally in wheelchairs.
-That’s not necessarily true.
+Nora: I think the knowledge that most people living with MS continue to work is very comforting.
+Many times, the assumption is that people with MS do not work because they are in wheelchairs.
+That's not necessarily true.

 With the disease-modifying therapy medicines that were developed in the 1980s, a lot of people became able to live with MS with very few signs.
 People can live with it without anyone knowing they've been diagnosed.
 And people are living significantly longer, with less disability.